Punsara22/Chrome-Chromium-cookie-parser-and-decryptor/README.md

 # Todo
 - Check if Local State file is valid.
 - Check if Cookies db file is exists.
+- Linux support.